JanssenProject/jans/docs/admin/developer/agama/quick-start-using-agama-lab.md

     ![](../../../assets/agama-lab-GH-login.png)

-3. Input the name of the repository where Agama Lab should commit the project artifacts.
-Hit `Next`
+3. Input the name of the repository where Agama Lab should release the project artifacts.
+Click `Next`

     ![](../../../assets/agama-lab-add-gh-repo.png)

-4. Project listing page is shown.
+4. Project listing page will be shown.
 All the existing projects for your GitHub user are listed here.
-Projects can be editted, deleted from project listing page.
+Projects can be created, edited and deleted from the project listing page.

     ![](../../../assets/agama-lab-project-page.png)

 #### Create A New Project

-1. To create new project, click on the `New Project` button.
+1. To create new project, click on the `New Project` button on project listing page above.
+   Enter the name and the description for the new project and click the `Create` button.

     ![](../../../assets/agama-lab-new-proj.png)

-2. Enter the name and the description for the new project and click `Create` button.
-    This will create a new project and it'll be visible on the project listing page.
+2. This will create a new project and it'll be listed on the project listing page.

     ![](../../../assets/agama-lab-project-listing.png)